nx-lr/td_theme_vscode/README.md

   "editor.fontLigatures": "'ss01', 'ss20'", // insert your own custom configuration here
   "editor.fontSize": 13,
   "editor.letterSpacing": -0.5,
-  "customizeUI.font.monospace": "Cascadia Code",
+  "customizeUI.font.monospace": "Cascadia Code", // or Iosevka
   "customizeUI.font.regular": "Bahnschrift"
 }
 ```

-### Installation ⬇️
+### Installation

 - Install and launch Visual Studio Code
 - Click on the Extensions Icon
-- Search for `true colors`
+- Search for `TruCode`
 - Click `Install`, then `Set Color Theme`
 - Select what theme you want to use from the dropdown

 If you want to switch themes:

-- Navigate to Code > Preferences > Color Theme, then type `true colors`.
+- Navigate to Code > Preferences > Color Theme, then type `TruCode`.
 You should see five themes.
-- Then select `True Colors: ${True Damage member}` from the dropdown
+- Then select `TruCode: {True Damage member}` from the dropdown

 ---